| HOSPITALS JAMMED AS BANNED PESTICIDE IS SPRAYED FROM THE

 officers, pilots, military and public health personnel - have provided

-detailed accounts of aerial spraying in characteristic "X"s and east-to-west
+detailed accounts of aerial spraying in characteristic "X"s and

 grid patterns, followed by occluded skies - and acute auto-immune reactions